iggraham/chaosiq-documentation/docs/gettingstarted/login-chaosiq.md

 ![Team Name][team-start-page]

-*That’s it!* You have authenticated  and logged in to ChaosIQ, you have created your Organization and a Team you are all set to start using the ChaosIQ tools.
+*That’s it!* You have authenticated  and logged in to ChaosIQ, you have created your Organization and a Team so you are all set to start using the ChaosIQ tools.

 ### Skipping subscription

-If you selected to *Skip this* at the subscribe stage you will be taken to the ChaosIQ start page:
+If you selected to *Skip this* at the subscribe stage, then you will be taken to the ChaosIQ start page:

 ![Start Page][start-page]